By Nancy Armitage

 For tea receptions or garden parties such as this one: The Huntington’s favored Caviar, & Roquefort Canapés passed on a doily-lined silver tray, or maybe they served Deviled Eggs.

-An array of tea sandwiches was displayed on large doily-lined silver platters.
-Petit tea sandwiches probably Chopped Ham Salad, & old-fashioned Chicken Salad, popular with the Huntingtons.
-Other sandwiches enhanced with the San Marino Ranch bounty of olives & nuts with Cream Cheese on freshly baked breads, like Cheese bread.
-Maybe hearty meat sandwich for the men, like Roast Beef or a Bookmaker’s Sandwiches (Roast Beef & Horseradish) on a French Baguette.
+An array of tea sandwiches was displayed on large doily-lined Gorham or Sheffield silver platters.
+Petit tea sandwiches probably were Chopped Ham Salad, & old-fashioned Chicken Salad, popular with the Huntingtons.
+Other sandwiches enhanced with the San Marino Ranch bounty of olives & nuts with Cream Cheese on freshly baked breads, like Cheese bread or Walnut Bread.
+Maybe hearty meat sandwich for the men, like Roast Beef or a Bookmaker’s Sandwiches (like a toasted steak sandwich, thinnly sliced pieces of steak or Roast Beef with Horseradish & Dijon mustard with arugula leaves) on a French Baguette.

 Summer Ambrosia Salad